 Best CrossFit Shoes is the first website I bought instead of making it myself.
 I purchased it for just under $10,000 USD in April 2016.
 I improved the content with the goal to rank for more keywords in Google.
-The good news about this site is that athletic shoes are kind of expensive and people buy a pair every six months or a year!
+More content is continually being added because the shoe companies love to come out with new products!

 Spy Cameras Reviewed is the second websites I purchased in June of 2016 for just under $5000 USD.
 It was quite a small site with not a lot of content, but the potential is there.
 The good news is that security cameras are very expensive, so selling even two or three of them each month could possibly result in some nice profits.
 I added a lot of related content to this site including reviews of drones, spy pens and other spy gear, etc.